Search for a type of infrastructure, a federal program, or a geography.

 How This Tool Is Organized

-On the state and county pages, we include five data visualizations: a table of programs and their funding amounts; a map and a beeswarm comparing the amount of program funding nationally (for states) and state-wide (for counties); an equity score comparing a program’s per capita funding with indicators of need in that geography; and a barbell chart showing differences in program funding between the selected geography and the median of similar geographies.
-These pages intend to show how much funding an area has received compared with its need for infrastructure investment relative to other areas across the country.
+On the state, CBSA, and county pages, we include five data visualizations: a table of programs and their funding amounts; a map and a beeswarm comparing the amount of program funding nationally (for states and CBSAs) and state-wide (for counties); an equity score comparing a program’s per capita funding to indicators of need in that geography; and a barbell chart showing differences in program funding between the selected geography and the median of similar geographies.
+These pages intend to show how much funding the area has received compared to its need for infrastructure investment relative to other areas across the country.

-On the program pages, we include a brief description of the program as well as four data visualizations: a map and a beeswarm comparing the amount of program funding nationally; a table showing three different equity scores that indicate how equitably funds are distributed; and a bar chart comparing program funding across different community characteristics.
+On the program pages, we include a brief description of the program as well as four data visualizations: a map and a beeswarm comparing the amount of program funding nationally; a drop-down menu showing a suite of funding distribution measures that indicate whether communities received an equitable share of funding; and a bar chart comparing program funding across different community characteristics.
 These pages intend to show how much funding has been made available through a program and how well that funding is addressing the infrastructure deficits in the communities most in need of investment.

 To learn more about the data behind each of these visualizations, see the About the Data section below.